Donna’s pearls broke in the limo during her friend Stephi’s bachelorette party.

 What we Did

-Donna decided that the mall jewelers were just fine and sent me off to search for a couple of matching pearls.
+Donna decided she wanted to add a little length to her newly strung necklace, and sent me off to search for a couple of matching pearls to give her the look she wanted.
 Then we got to the good stuff; what happened at the bachelorette party!

 ~ Calla Gold